MASTER of WILD Arts: Apply Now

-Q: What if I can’t make a monthly workshop or tutorial, are the calls recorded?
+Q: What if I can’t make a session, are the sessions recorded?

 Q: I’m not an established artist, can I still do MoWA?

-Yes.
-This can be your first leap into choosing a creative life but you need to be ready to invest regular energy into creativity and making.
+Yes!
+This can be your first leap into choosing a creative life but you do need to be ready to invest regular energy into creativity and making.
 You need a willingness to show up to art to create a body of work over a year and a day.

 Q: Is there any one-on-one coaching included?

-Yes, there is one coaching session included in this offering.
-Also there is space in the weekly workshops to ask Alice questions and bring your process to the table.
+Yes, there are 2 x 60 minute coaching sessions included in MoWA.
+Also there is space in the fortnightly workshops to ask Alice questions and bring your creative process to the table.